 Scholarships are based on academic achievement, along with other criteria in some cases.

-Privately funded scholarships and bursaries sponsored by external associations, companies, foundations, societies and clubs are listed at concordia.ca/external-awards.
+You may wish to apply for privately funded scholarships and bursaries sponsored by external associations, companies, foundations, societies and club.

 Concordia participates in all Canadian government student financial aid programs as well as the United States Federal Student Aid program.
 Apply to the financial aid program in effect where you currently live.
 Apply early to receive your funds on time.